danielmoskal/dt-traffic-generator/README.md

 # DayTrader - Dev Ops

-This repository will be an application that will generate traffic to our back-ends applications.
+This repository is an application that will generate traffic to our back-ends applications called DayTrader.

-## Getting started

-In progress...